StatisKit/StatisKit/doc/user/test_it.rst

 .. warning::

-    **Binder** servers might be outdated but can be updated using links available on the following repositorie `python-binder <https://github.com/StatisKit/python-binder>`_.
+    **Binder** servers might be outdated but can be updated using links available on the following repository `python-binder <https://github.com/StatisKit/python-binder>`_.

 On your computer with **Docker**
 ================================